 Zambia is a landlocked country dependent on agriculture.
 Most power is derived from hydroelectric operations on the Zambezi River, but, according to Hancox (2016), coal-fired capacity is also being built.
 Coal seams occur in the Ecca Group of the Karoo Supergroup.
 The Karoo strata occur in river valleys controlled by down-faulting into graben-like structures (Tavener-Smith, 1960).
 The Karoo-aged sediments in the Mid-Zambezi Valley contain the lower Siankondobo Sandstone, which is unconformably overlain by the Gwembe Coal Formation and the Madumabisa Mudstone Formation.
 The Upper Karoo sequence is a series of arenaceous continental sedimentary rocks and mudstones, capped by basalts of the Baroka Formation (Hancox, 2016).
 Coal is contained in the Gwembe Formation, which can achieve 280m.
 The economic Main Seam is the middle facies member of this formation (Hancox, 2016).
 The coalfields are faulted.

 The main coal areas in Zambia are located in the Southern Province with about 80 Mt of proven coal deposits (Zambia Development Agency Report, 2014).
-The Luano, Luangwa North, and Lukusashi are located in the Luangwa Valley, while Kahare, Chunga and Lubaba are located in the Western Province of the country.
+The Luano, Luangwa North, and Lukusashi deposits are located in the Luangwa Valley, while Kahare, Chunga and Lubaba are located in the Western Province of the country.
 The Barotse and Hot Springs coal deposits occur to the west of the above-mentioned coalfields.
 Hancox (2016) reports three coal-bearing sub-basins in the Mid-Zambezi Valley: Nkandabwe, Siankondobo, and Mulungwa Coalfields; the latter hosts the Maamba Colliery.
 Coal exploration has also been conducted in the Gwembe and Kandabwe Coalfields, but more detailed exploration is still required in Zambia.
 The coals are typically non-coking with relatively high inertinite contents.
 Zambia remains the smallest coal producer in southern Africa (Zambia Country Mining Guide, 2013).
 The locations discussed in Table 1.6 are indicated in Figure 1.4.

 Table 1.6: Summary of coal deposits and coal qualities of Zambia.
 (African Energy Resources Limited Report, 2012; Hancox, 2016; CGS database)